Debt-to-Income Ratio Explained (DTI)

 Compensating Factors Borrower strengths that allow underwriters or automated systems to approve higher DTI ratios Each factor can extend DTI limits by 1-7 percentage points depending on program

-Student Loan Payment Calculation Method used to determine the monthly payment included in DTI when actual payment is $0 or income-driven 0.5% of balance (Fannie Mae) / 1% of balance or actual IBR (FHA)
+Student Loan Payment Calculation Method used to determine the monthly payment included in DTI when actual payment is $0 or income-driven Under current guidelines, Fannie Mae calculates student loans with $0 reported payment at 1% of the outstanding balance (Selling Guide B3-6-05), while FHA uses the greater of 0.5% of the outstanding balance or the actual documented payment (HUD Handbook 4000.1, per Mortgagee Letter 2021-13)

-Remaining Payment Exclusion Debts with 10 or fewer remaining payments may be excluded from DTI for certain loan programs 10 months or fewer for conventional; FHA does not permit this exclusion
+Remaining Payment Exclusion Debts with 10 or fewer remaining payments may be excluded from DTI for certain loan programs Installment debts with 10 or fewer remaining payments may be excluded from conventional DTI calculations under Fannie Mae guidelines (Selling Guide B3-6-05), provided the payments do not significantly affect repayment ability.
+FHA does not permit this exclusion and requires all recurring obligations in the DTI calculation, per HUD Handbook 4000.1

 Examples